mollydotwhat/sequelize-it/README.md

-# Writing the serverside of an ecommerce app
+# Serverside E-commerce

-Write up the models and their sequelize relationships, then write the routes.
+ This demonstrates routing with Sequelize/mySQL.

-Models/tables are done but the routes need finishing and testing.
+The models are Categories, Products, and Tags.
+The ProductTag model connects Products and Tags.
+Routes are defined for models Categories, Products, and Tags.
+(With included fields/models.)